 Vassar seeks to make a college education affordable and accessible to all admitted students.
 Vassar meets the full demonstrated need of all admitted students, international or domestic, for all four years.
 Aid is need-based only; no merit scholarships are awarded (meaning no scholarships for music, art, athletics, or academic performance).
 In addition to meeting 100% of all demonstrated financial need for all admitted students, Vassar will eliminate or reduce loans in the aid awards of students from low-income families.
 More on financial aid

 I’m a QuestBridge Scholar applying to Vassar.
 Will I be looked at differently in the admission process?

 QuestBridge applicants are given all the same considerations as any first-year applicant to Vassar College.
 Additional information on QuestBridge at Vassar is available at our QuestBridge FAQ.

 What is Vassar’s policy on admitting undocumented students?

-Vassar College considers applications submitted by undocumented or DACA-mented students with the same consideration given to any other applicants when reviewing their application.
-The College is committed to meeting the full, demonstrated financial need of undocumented or DACA students admitted to Vassar following the same financial aid packaging policies for U.S. Citizens or Permanent Residents.
+Vassar College considers applications submitted by undocumented or DACA-mented students for the first-year class with the same consideration given to any other applicants when reviewing their application.
+Although funding is limited, the College is committed to meeting the full, demonstrated financial need of undocumented or DACA students admitted to Vassar following the same procedures Vassar uses to grant aid to accepted international students.